-Q: What if I fall asleep while feeding my baby in my bed?
+Q: What if I fall asleep while feeding my grandbaby in bed?

-A: If you fall asleep while feeding or comforting baby in your bed, put them back in a separate sleep area as soon as you wake up.
+A: If you fall asleep while feeding or comforting your grandbaby in bed, put them back in a separate sleep area as soon as you wake up.
 Research shows that the longer an adult shares a bed with baby, the higher baby's risk for suffocation and other sleep-related death.

-Before you bring baby into your bed for feeding or comforting, remove or clear away all soft items and bedding from your side of the bed.
-When finished, put baby back in a sleep area made just for babies, like a portable crib, close to your bed.
+Before you bring your grandbaby into your bed for feeding or comforting, remove or clear away all soft items and bedding from your side of the bed.
+When finished, put them back in a sleep area made just for babies, like a portable crib, close to your bed.